Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 readability.
 Going to change the "Jenkins+STH" resource names next.
 Afterwards should move the "networking" code to a separate file, maybe networking.tf?

+<a id="org3c26e11"></a>

+# Sun Jul  7 03:23:11 PM CEST 2024

+Code is going to work even without segregating variables into object variables and into local variables (not all of them, just those that could, like all VPC variables into one object or things that shouldn't be changed into local variables).
+Doing it now would be Yak shaving, but I can add a task for that in the project plan.
+Added.

+Now it's time to remove all Jenkins things.
+But first take the infra down and put it up again.
+Just to make sure there were no bugs introduced when putting things in variables.
+There's always risk of a typo.